tushar5526/tushar5526.github.io/content/blog/bye-bye-python-memcached-hello-pymemcache.md

 AttributeError: 'HashClient' object has no attribute 'MemcachedKeyCharacterError'
 ```

-Reading some old code comments, it looks like my predecessors had been bitten by a bug in memcached,
+Reading some old code comments, it looks like my predecessors had been bitten by a bug in **python-memcached**,
 which allowed spaces in keys, so a regression test was written.

 **pymemcache** decided to both move and rename the exception.